 The idea of a cryptocurrency created by the world’s largest social media platform is as exciting as it gets.
-However, there have been mixed reactions from both the mainstream media and consumers about what Libra really is.
-They’re skeptical about why Facebook created Libra, how it will be managed and used, but more importantly how much power Facebook will have over the new currency.
+However, there’ve been mixed reactions from both the mainstream media and consumers about what Libra really is.
+They’re skeptical about why Facebook created Libra, how it will be managed, and used, but more importantly how much power Facebook will have over the new currency.

 What is Libra?